 The Organization receives donated professional services that would typically be purchased if not provided as an in-kind contribution.
-These services, which require specialized skills, are expensed at their fair value when rendered.
+These services, which require specialized skills, are recognized as in-kind contributions at their fair value when the pledge is made and are expensed when the services are rendered.